asdfugil/AltLinux/README.md

 Then you can install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).

+If you use Arch Linux, there is [an AUR package](https://aur.archlinux.org/packages/altlinux) available.
+You can install it from the AUR repository.

-If your distribution isn't based on Ubuntu, you can [run the script without installing](#run-the-script-without-installing).
-It contains experimental Fedora and Arch Linux instructions which may or may not work.
+If you use Fedora, [run the script without installing](#run-the-script-without-installing).

 ## Uninstall AltLinux